mah0001/metadata-editor-docs-v2/quick_start_script.md

 The only file you need to reproduce this Quick-Start example is the image file *.../quick_start_files/scripts/llm_jeopardy_research.jpg* (or select any another JPG or PNG image of your choice).

+> This Quick Start section does not include detailed guidance on documenting research projects and scripts.
+For comprehensive instructions, see the chapter **Documenting Data – Research projects and scripts**.

 ## Step 1: Create a new project and add a thumbnail